Introduction to the Books Program: Reprints — Benefits and Requirements

 Topical Collection Reprints

-See our informative piece for more information on how Reprints differ from Open Access Books.
+For more information on Reprints, see our post on how Reprints differ from Open Access Books.
 Additionally, Reprints are available for sale on our website.

 This article was transcribed from a video by MDPI Books’ Project Manager Evan Escamilla.